TaitoUnited/full-stack-template/scripts/taito/CONFIGURATION.md

 - `csrkey`: Secret key generated for certificate signing request (CSR).

 > See the [Environment variables and secrets](https://taitounited.github.io/taito-cli/tutorial/06-env-variables-and-secrets) chapter of Taito CLI tutorial for more instructions.

+## Kubernetes and cloud

+The `scripts/heml.yaml` file contains default Kubernetes settings for all environments and the `scripts/helm-*.yaml` files contain environment specific overrides for them.
+Likewise, the `scripts/terraform.yaml` file contains default cloud settings for all environments and the `scripts/terraform-*.yaml` files contain environment specific overrides for them.
+By modifying these files you can easily configure environment variables, secrets, resource requirements, autoscaling, and cronjob scheduling for your containers.
+See `scripts/helm/examples.yaml` and `scripts/terraform/examples.yaml` for examples.

+Changes you have made to containers or functions will be deployed automatically by CI/CD, but some "more permanent" terraform changes (databases, buckets, queues) you need to deploy manually with `taito env apply:ENV`.

 ## Scheduled jobs